 - Born: c.1761, Whitechapel, East London, England

-- Held in Clerkenwell Bridwell House of Correction: 4 January 1781
+- Held in Clerkenwell Bridewell House of Correction: 4 January 1781

-- Tried at Surrey Quarter Sessions, Southwark, Surrey, England: 16 February 1785
+- Tried and convicted: Surrey Quarter Sessions, Southwark, Surrey, England, 16 February 1785

-- Sentenced to seven years transportation: 16 February 1785
+- Sentenced to seven years transportation: Surrey Quarter Sessions, 16 February 1785

 - Imprisoned at New Gaol in the Borough: 17 February 1785